ropensci/DataPackageR/cran-comments.md

 * Windows (via Winbuilder) R Under development (unstable) (2019-03-09 r76216)
 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit (via R-hub)

 ## R CMD check results

 There were no ERRORs or WARNINGs

+There was 1 NOTE:
+N  checking for unstated dependencies in vignettes ...
+   'library' or 'require' call not declared from: ‘mtcars20’

 There was 1 NOTE when pandoc was absent: